B. N. Rau: Role in drafting the Constitution of India

-B. N. Rau was appointed the Constitutional Adviser to the Constituent Assembly in formulating the Indian Constitution in 1936.
-He was responsible for the general structure of the democratic framework of the Constitution and prepared its initial draft in February 1948.
-This draft was debated, revised and finally adopted by the Constituent Assembly of India on 26 November 1949.
+B. N. Rau was appointed as the constitutional adviser to the Constituent Assembly in formulating the Indian Constitution in 1946.

 As part of his research in drafting the Constitution of India, in 1946, Rau traveled to the US, Canada, Ireland, and the United Kingdom, where he had personal consultations with judges, scholars, and authorities on constitutional law.
 Amongst others, he met Justice Felix Frankfurter of the American Supreme Court, who famously advised him against the inclusion of a clause for 'due process' in the Indian Constitution as it would impose an 'undue burden' on the judiciary.

 The Constituent Assembly's resolution set up the Drafting Committee on 29 August 1947, under the chairmanship of B. R. Ambedkar, declared that it was being set up to "Scrutinise the Draft of the text of the Constitution prepared by the Constitutional Adviser, give into effect the decisions taken already in the Assembly and include all matters ancillary thereto or which have to be provided in such a Constitution, and to submit to the Assembly for consideration the text of the Draft Constitution as revised by the Committee."
 The draft prepared by the constitutional advisor was submitted in October 1947.
 Along with this draft, the proposals offered by the various other committees set up by the Constituent Assembly were considered.
 The first draft by the Drafting Committee was published in February 1948.
 The people of India were given eight months to discuss the draft and propose amendments.
 In the light of the public comments, criticisms, and suggestions, the Drafting Committee prepared a second draft, which was published in October 1948.
-The final draft of the Constitution was introduced by B. R. Ambedkar on 4 November 1948 (first reading).
+The final draft of the Constitution was introduced by Ambedkar on 4 November 1948 (first reading).
 The second reading was clause by clause consideration and took over a year.
 After three drafts and three readings, the constitution was declared as passed on 26 November 1949.

-Dr B. R. Ambedkar in his concluding speech in constituent assembly on 25 November 1949 stated that:
+Ambedkar in his concluding speech in constituent assembly on 25 November 1949 stated that:

 Role in drafting the Constitution of Burma

-Rau also assisted in drafting the early Constitution of Myanmar, or Burma, as it was then known.
+Rao also assisted in drafting the early Constitution of Myanmar, or Burma, as it was then known.
 He met with U Aung San, Burma's Prime Minister, in New Delhi in December 1946, who invited him to assist in drafting Burma's Constitution.
 Burma's Constitutional Advisor was deputed to New Delhi in April 1947 where they worked together to collect research materials and prepared a first draft that was taken back to Rangoon for modifications by a Drafting Committee.
 The Constitution was adopted on 24 September 1947.
 Rau went to Rangoon (now Yangon) to witness the final draft of the Constitution being passed by the legislature.